hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

         - `python3 -m pip install -v --no-binary :all: --user <module name>`
     - if binary install is unavailable, omit `--no-binary :all:`

-## File transfer from local to home directory of at Gadi
+# File transfer from local machine to home directory at Gadi
 `scp <file with path> <username>@gadi-dm.nci.org.au:<home directory>`

 - Above command to be run from local machine
 - *home directory* would be something like `/home/<some number>/<username>`
 - `pwd` to check *home directory* at Gadi login/compute note

+&nbsp;

+# Access from Gadi terminal &ndash; not required if ARE is sufficient
+## Access login node from a linux terminal
+`ssh <username>@gadi.nci.org.au`

 ## Submitting interactive job (accessing a compute node where I can interactively use resources, i.e., run programs)
 `qsub -I -qgpuvolta  -P<project id> -lwalltime=01:00:00,ncpus=48,ngpus=4,mem=48GB,jobfs=200GB,storage=gdata/<project id>,wd`